December 14, 2017

 The Point-of-Care Technologies Research Network, a joint program between the Department of Pathology, National Institute of Biomedical Imaging and Bioengineering (NIBIB) and National Institute of Health (NIH), will be hosting an international forum at the UC Davis Health System campus entitled "Clinically Driven Commercialization: Moving Technologies to the Point of Need" on June 24.

-Young investigators are encourged to submit abstracts reflecting original research work.
+Young investigators are encouraged to submit abstracts reflecting original research work.
 Four abstracts will be selected for oral presentations (15 minutes each) and 50 for poster presentations.
 All abstracts will be available at the meeting for attendees to review.
 The objective of this special program component is to encourage the development of young investigators conducting studies in point-of-care testing research and device commercialization.
-See the attached flyer (PDF).

 May 20, 2011